newrelic/newrelic-fluent-bit-output/DEVELOPER.md

 ## Prerequisites
 - Fluent Bit
 - A Go environment.
-On Mac,you can install it with `brew install go`
+On Mac,you can install it with `brew install go`.
 - Cross-compilation requirements (optional, only required when building for non-native platforms):
     - For `linux/arm64` cross-compilation: `aarch64-linux-gnu-gcc` and `aarch64-linux-gnu-g++` compilers.
     - For `linux/arm/v7` cross-compilation: `arm-linux-gnueabihf-gcc` and `arm-linux-gnueabihf-g++` compilers.